 Forrás Banda (Pronunc.
 FOUR-rahsh BUN-duh) was formed in 1997.
-During the 22 years that followed they have grown to become a driving force in North America's Hungarian folk scene.
+During the two decades that followed they have grown to become a driving force in North America's Hungarian folk scene.
 The ensemble plays traditional village music from Central Europe and its members have regularly studied with master musicians in Hungary and Transylvania.
 Forrás Banda's performances are both entertaining and educational as the players present the traditional lifestyle and work of the peasant musician.
 They have a broad repertoire accompanying dance troops, presenting musical concerts and producing traditional folk dance parties called Táncház.

 photo: G Farkas